dcunited001/dcunited001.github.io/_posts/2016-08-08-from-the-parapets-of-alexandria-philosophy-of-censorship.md

 ###

-Why did Black Lives Matter arise in 2014, 2015 and 2016?
-Because of the democratization of government statistics required for data science.
+Why did Black Lives Matter arise in 2014, 2015, and 2016?
+It was the democratization of government statistics required for data science.
 Quite simply, before this time, most of that data had been inaccessible.
 In the early 2010's and especially in late 2013, there was a huge push to democratize data for all governments in the United